rmjarvis/TreeCorr/README.rst

 4. Install with the normal setup.py options.
 Typically this would be the command::

-        python setup.py install --prefix=/your/home/directory
+        python setup.py install --prefix=~

    This will install the executable `corr2` at::

         /your/home/directory/bin/corr2

-   It will also install the Python module called treecorr which you can use from within Python.
+   It will also install the Python module called `treecorr` which you can use from within Python.

    .. note::